 Is for

-*Academic members must be of good moral character, abide by the BCAK's Code of Ethics/Conduct and not be working in a professional (practicing or non-practicing) capacity as a kinesiologist, excepting their capacity as a post-secondary student in a work integrated learning placement or co-operative education placement/course, or post-secondary educator as detailed above.
+• Not be working in a professional (practicing or non-practicing) capacity as a kinesiologist, except for their capacity as a post-secondary student in a work integrated learning (WIL) placement or co-operative education placement/course, or as a post-secondary educator as detailed above.

-(Professional Practice Liability Insurance is not required or available through the BCAK member group insurance program)
+*Professional Practice Liability Insurance is not available through the BCAK member group insurance program for Academic members

 Notes:

-- If you are a student and within 60 days of graduation, we recommend you begin your application for Practicing (professional) membership.
+• If you are a student and are within 60 days of graduation, we recommend you begin your application for Practicing (professional) membership.
 Call the office if you wish to discuss your options further.

 To determine the requirements for academic membership, select the option below which applies to you.